sfu-cl-lab/Yeti-Thesis-Project/How to connect to MySql database in WEKA.md

     echo "used CLASSPATH: $CP"
     # start Explorer
     java -cp $CP -Xmx500m weka.gui.explorer.Explorer
-+ You can save the above script as eg.'script_weka.sh', and run it with the command "bash script_weka.sh" everytime you need to start Weka Explorer.
++ On a Linux system you can save the above script, e.g. as a 'script_weka.sh' file, and run it in terminal "bash script_weka.sh" everytime you need to start Weka Explorer
++ But on a MAC OS system, changing the JAVA CLASSPATH permanently is tricky.
+It's easier to just run the obove script line by line in terminal.

-## Trouble shooting:
+## Trouble Shooting:
    + Sometimes (e.g. with MySQL) it can happen that a column type cannot be interpreted.
 In that case it is necessary to map the name of the column type to the Java type it should be interpreted as.
-    For different column types in MySQL, refer to: http://weka.8497.n7.nabble.com/No-suitable-driver-td13364.html eg.If the following error occurs: "Couldn't read from database: Unkown data type: INT.
+   + For different column types in MySQL, refer to: http://weka.8497.n7.nabble.com/No-suitable-driver-td13364.html e.g.If the following error occurs: "Couldn't read from database: Unkown data type: INT.
 Add entry in weka/experiment..."
          Modify the props file by simply adding one line: INT = 5